esphome/esphome-docs/components/udp.rst

   - **name** (**Required**, string): The device name of the provider.
   - **encryption** (*Optional*, string): The provider's encryption key.

+Wherever a provider name is required, this should be the node name configured in the ``esphome:`` block.

+This component supports multiple configurations, making it possible to differentiate between consumers when providing data to them.
+When receiving data in such a configuration, sensors need an ``udp_id`` configuration item to know where to expect data to come from.

 Reliability
 -----------